 In order for the entity name to work with Dynamics 365 for Customer Service embedded knowledge search, the maximum entity name length including the publisher prefix can’t exceed 24 characters.

-By default, every entity contains a Primary Name field, which is used by lookup fields when establishing relationships with other entities.
-Typically the Primary Name field stores the name or primary description of the data stored in the entity.
-You may update the name and display name of the Primary Name field before saving the entity for the first time.
+By default, every entity contains a Primary Field, which is used by lookup fields when establishing relationships with other entities.
+Typically the primary field stores the name or primary description of the data stored in the entity.
+You may update the name and display name of the primary field before saving the entity for the first time.

 To add a field to the entity, do the following:

 a.
 In the command bar, click or tap Add field to open the Field properties panel.